xavierchia/leetSketch/README.md

 ### Requirements:
 1. It should provide feedback on your drawing.
 [DONE]
 2. It should have a grid option.
 [DONE]
-3. It should let you upload your own photo.
-[WIP]
+3. It should work cross-device [DONE]

 ### Demo:
 https://xavierchia.github.io/leetSketch/

-### Open to collaborate with:
+### Reflection:
-1. Designers
+1. App has positive response from users
-2. Art teachers
+2. App would work better as native on tablet with a stylus
-3. Developers
+3. A decent prototype can be built in 26 hours with only basic front-end tools

 ### Acknowledgements:
 1. Ally Le